-Benefits that require prior authorization are identified in the table below by a prior authorization statement in bold italics
+Benefits that require prior authorization are identified in the table below by a prior authorization statement in bold italics.

 Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk () in the Medical Benefits Chart.
+These services are marked with an asterisk (\) in the Medical Benefits Chart.

-What you must pay when Services that are covered for you you get these services 🔌 Abdominal aortic aneurysm screening \$0 Copayment for in-A one-time screening ultrasound for people at risk.
-The plan network Medicare-covered only covers this screening if you have certain risk factors and if preventive services. it is ordered by your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for beneficiaries eligible for this preventive screening.
+Services that are covered for you

+🍑 Abdominal aortic aneurysm screening

+A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if it is ordered by your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

+There is no coinsurance. copayment, or deductible for members eligible for this preventive screening.